 Having done some of the walks along The Ridgeway in the past, I have to admit it isn’t my favourite road.
-It’s a straight flat path for miles on end which is hard to walk on and much of trail is surrounded by hedges either side which blocks the views.
+It’s a straight flat path for miles on the end which is hard to walk on and much of trail is surrounded by hedges on either side which blocks the views.

 It’s also extremely exposed making it tough in summer.
 So, I would wear good shoes, bring some sun protection and prepare for the fact there are no breaking points or benches on the way.

 You can find the white horse near Broad Hinton which can be found on the A361 road heading from Swindon to Avebury!

 You can easily see the white horse as you make a turndown Summers Road which is also the spot where you can get some nice photos of the horse.